dbogatov/status-site/articles/docs/development.md

 !!! tip
     You may want to run most of the tools in Docker.
-	This way you would avoid installing a software on your machine.
+	This way you would avoid installing software on your machine.
-	Docker is powerful enough to let you run several containers for different jobs which operate on a single mounted volume with he app.
+	Docker is powerful enough to let you run several containers for different jobs which operate on a single mounted volume with the app.
-	You may want to examine `.gitlab-ci.yml` to find out which images you may for certain tasks.
+	You may want to examine `.gitlab-ci.yml` to find out which images you may need for certain tasks.

 ### Editor

 The recommended editor for this project is VS Code <!-- TODO: link -->.
-It has first class support for C# and .NET, as well as TypeScript.
+It has the first class support for C# and .NET, as well as TypeScript.
-This project does not depend on a particular editor.
+This project does not depend on any particular editor.
-You may want to use any one (Visual Studio, Atom, Notepad++, etc.)
+You may use any one (Visual Studio, Atom, Notepad++, etc.)

 !!! tip
 	There is `.vscode/` directory in the root of the project.